Soybean futures are expected to trade sideways: Angel Commodities

 Outlook

-Soybean futures are expected to trade sideways but the prices may rebound due to low level buying on reduced supplies while mustard futures expected to trade sideways and may bounce higher from the seasons lower levels as supplies have been steady.
+Soybean futures are expected to trade sideways but the prices may rebound due to low level buying on reduced supplies and steady demand while mustard futures expected to trade sideways and may bounce higher from the seasons lower levels as supplies have been steady.

 For all commodities report, click here